Amber Heard ends testimony asking Depp to 'leave me alone'

 This is a carousel.
 Use Next and Previous buttons to navigate

-2 of12 Actor Johnny Depp arrives in the courtroom in the Fairfax County Circuit Courthouse in Fairfax, Va., Thursday, May 26, 2022.
+2 of18 Actor Johnny Depp reacts as he leaves for a break in the courtroom in the Fairfax County Circuit Courthouse in Fairfax, Va., Thursday, May 26, 2022.
+Depp sued his ex-wife Amber Heard for libel in Fairfax County Circuit Court after she wrote an op-ed piece in The Washington Post in 2018 referring to herself as a "public figure representing domestic abuse."
+(Michael Reynolds/Pool Photo via AP) Michael Reynolds/AP Show More Show Less 3 of18

+4 of18 Actor Amber Heard appears in the courtroom in the Fairfax County Circuit Courthouse in Fairfax, Va., Thursday, May 26, 2022.
 Actor Johnny Depp sued his ex-wife Amber Heard for libel in Fairfax County Circuit Court after she wrote an op-ed piece in The Washington Post in 2018 referring to herself as a "public figure representing domestic abuse."
-(Michael Reynolds/Pool Photo via AP) Michael Reynolds/AP Show More Show Less 3 of12
+(Michael Reynolds/Pool Photo via AP) Michael Reynolds/AP Show More Show Less

-5 of12 Actor Johnny Depp arrives in the courtroom in the Fairfax County Circuit Courthouse in Fairfax, Va., Thursday, May 26, 2022.
+5 of18 Actor Johnny Depp arrives in the courtroom in the Fairfax County Circuit Courthouse in Fairfax, Va., Thursday, May 26, 2022.
 Actor Johnny Depp sued his ex-wife Amber Heard for libel in Fairfax County Circuit Court after she wrote an op-ed piece in The Washington Post in 2018 referring to herself as a "public figure representing domestic abuse."
-(Michael Reynolds/Pool Photo via AP) Michael Reynolds/AP Show More Show Less 6 of12
+(Michael Reynolds/Pool Photo via AP) Michael Reynolds/AP Show More Show Less 6 of18

-8 of12 Spectators in court look at monitors in the courtroom in the Fairfax County Circuit Courthouse in Fairfax, Va., Thursday, May 26, 2022.
+8 of18 Actor Johnny Depp arrives in the courtroom in the Fairfax County Circuit Courthouse in Fairfax, Va., Thursday, May 26, 2022.
 Actor Johnny Depp sued his ex-wife Amber Heard for libel in Fairfax County Circuit Court after she wrote an op-ed piece in The Washington Post in 2018 referring to herself as a "public figure representing domestic abuse."
-(Michael Reynolds/Pool Photo via AP) Michael Reynolds/AP Show More Show Less 9 of12
+(Michael Reynolds/Pool Photo via AP) Michael Reynolds/AP Show More Show Less 9 of18

+11 of18 Spectators in court look at monitors in the courtroom in the Fairfax County Circuit Courthouse in Fairfax, Va., Thursday, May 26, 2022.
+Actor Johnny Depp sued his ex-wife Amber Heard for libel in Fairfax County Circuit Court after she wrote an op-ed piece in The Washington Post in 2018 referring to herself as a "public figure representing domestic abuse."
+(Michael Reynolds/Pool Photo via AP) Michael Reynolds/AP Show More Show Less 12 of18

-11 of12 Actor Johnny Depp arrives in the courtroom in the Fairfax County Circuit Courthouse in Fairfax, Va., Thursday, May 26, 2022.
+14 of18 Actor Johnny Depp arrives in the courtroom in the Fairfax County Circuit Courthouse in Fairfax, Va., Thursday, May 26, 2022.
+Actor Johnny Depp sued his ex-wife Amber Heard for libel in Fairfax County Circuit Court after she wrote an op-ed piece in The Washington Post in 2018 referring to herself as a "public figure representing domestic abuse."
+(Michael Reynolds/Pool Photo via AP) Michael Reynolds/AP Show More Show Less 15 of18

+16 of18 Actor Amber Heard hugs her attorney Elaine Bredehoft after she testified in the courtroom in the Fairfax County Circuit Courthouse in Fairfax, Va., Thursday, May 26, 2022.
+Actor Johnny Depp sued his ex-wife Amber Heard for libel in Fairfax County Circuit Court after she wrote an op-ed piece in The Washington Post in 2018 referring to herself as a "public figure representing domestic abuse."
+(Michael Reynolds/Pool Photo via AP) Michael Reynolds/AP Show More Show Less

+17 of18 Actor Amber Heard testifies in the courtroom in the Fairfax County Circuit Courthouse in Fairfax, Va., Thursday, May 26, 2022.
 Actor Johnny Depp sued his ex-wife Amber Heard for libel in Fairfax County Circuit Court after she wrote an op-ed piece in The Washington Post in 2018 referring to herself as a "public figure representing domestic abuse."
 (Michael Reynolds/Pool Photo via AP) Michael Reynolds/AP Show More Show Less

 FALLS CHURCH, Va.
 (AP) — Amber Heard told jurors Thursday that a harassment campaign waged against her by ex-husband Johnny Depp has left her humiliated and scared for her life from multiple death threats, and said she just wants “Johnny to leave me alone.”